Engaging Learners & Connecting Community: Literarily My Instructional Vision

 Engaging Learners & Connecting Community: The Influence of Teachers

 I’ve been honored to have many teachers in my life who have made a difference in my life.
 Some have inspired me to love writing, others reading, and others history.
 I’ve had many inspirations that inspired me to become a teacher.
 I credit my 2nd grade teacher for my love of and addiction to books and libraries.
 She took our class to the library to get our very first library cards.
 Dan Alonardo and Mr. Gibbons are the two junior high teachers who made a difference in my life.
 At Lincoln-Sudbury several teachers left a their impact on me.
-I credit five of these teachers for influencing aspects of my teaching and instructional philosophy.
+In addition to the aforementioned, Mr. Galvin, I credit six more teachers for influencing aspects of my teaching and instructional philosophy.
+Five are listed below, the sixth who I will add in the near future was my creative writing teacher.
+He is the one who taught me how and inspired me to create with words.

 Engaging Learners & Connecting Community: Science Comes Alive